Guschtel/Liferay-GoogleAuth/README.md

 To enable the Google login you need to enable it in your Portal properties file like in the plugins portal-ext.properties.

-You need to set at least the following properties:
+You need to set at least the following properties and enable the plugin (default):

 googleAuth.auth.appId=1234567890.apps.googleusercontent.com
 googleAuth.auth.secret=SomeSecretHere